cazyw/photo-blog/README.md

 ## Overview

 The idea of this photo blog was to build something using Ruby on Rails that I would continue to use and improve upon.
 At it's most basic, it's a platform for me to share photos and thoughts.
-But I'll be considering features in Rails I can add over time as practice such as the ability to comment, like, view a calendar or perhaps group by tags.
+But I'll be adding features  over time as I explore the features in Rails.

 Currently users can pick a color to differentiate themselves from other users.